sandeepmukku12/finance-dashboard/README.md

+# 💸 NovaFi: Finance Dashboard UI

+📊 **NovaFi** is a modern, responsive **Frontend-only web application** built to help users track and understand their financial activity 🤝.
+It provides a clean interface to **view financial summaries**, **explore transactions**, and **analyze spending patterns** through interactive charts 📈.
+By leveraging **React Context and Local Storage**, NovaFi delivers a fully persistent and interactive experience entirely in the browser ✨

+---

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.